smaruvada/wedding-day/README.md

    curl http://127.0.0.1:3001/healthz
    ```

 The `postgres_data` and `uploads` Docker volumes must be included in backups.
 Before upgrading, back up both volumes and review database migrations.
-Run `npm run db:seed` only for local/demo data; it is intentionally excluded from production startup.
+Run `npm run db:seed` only for local/demo data.
+Seeding is intentionally excluded from production startup.

 ## Validation